ddegenaro/speech-processing-project/README.md

   - Response generated
   - Latency in seconds (subtract 3 for remote due to `time.sleep` calls used to prevent rate limiting)
   - Estimated peak memory usage (GB, -1.0 if no GPU or not local)

+## Data visualization

+All data visualizations used in the paper can be generated using the IPython notebook `eval_viz.ipynb`.
+Figures are automatically saved to the `figs` subfolder.